Find Grad Schools

 26 Yearly Graduations

 Arizona State University - Skysong comes in at #18 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $9,972 per year.
 During the most recent year for which we have data, 26 people received their master's degree in liberal arts / sciences & humanities from ASU - Skysong.
-About 65% of this group were women, and 76% were students from an underrepresented racial-ethnic group.
-Data shows that ASU - Skysong graduates that hold this degree go on to make a median salary of $51,346.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #20